Baton Rouge Perio Logo

 • Fresher breath.
 Bad breath (or halitosis) is generally indicative of advancing periodontal disease.
 A combination of rotting food particles (possibly below the gum line) and potential gangrene stemming from gum infection, results in bad breath.
 The routine removal of plaque, calculus, and bacteria at our facility can noticeably improve halitosis and reduce infection.

 Dental prophylaxis can be performed at our office or by your general dentist.
 It may be beneficial to have your regular cleanings done by Drs.
-Markle or Herman, who is more familiar with the full scope of your periodontal disease.
+Herman or Biner, who is more familiar with the full scope of your periodontal disease.
 We recommend that prophylaxis be performed twice annually as a preventative measure, but should be completed every 3-4 months for periodontitis sufferers.
 It should be noted that gum disease cannot be completely reversed, but prophylaxis is one of the tools Drs.
-Markle or Herman can use it to effectively halt its progression.
+Herman or Biner can use it to effectively halt its progression.